Contact Lens Care

 How long can you wear 30-day contacts?

-Standard monthly lenses can be worn for 30 days at a time, provided they are taken out, clean and stored each night.
-These lenses are not suitable for continuous wear as they are not made of the suitable materials.
+Standard monthly lenses can be worn for up to 30 days from the first day of opening, provided they are taken out, cleaned and stored each night in fresh solution.
+These lenses are not suitable for continuous wear unless stated by the manufacturer.

 Are monthly contacts good for 30 days or 30 wears?